mololab/json-translator/README.md

 jsontt file.json proxy.txt
 ```

-Result will be in the same folder as the original JSON file.
+Result will be in the same folder as the original JSON/YAML file.

 <br>